spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

 - A `Widget` needs to contain only lightweight, display related logic.
   - The `Widget` class needs to use the inherited [Factory](#factory) method to delegate complex logic or access additional data.
-- `Widget` module can not appear as dependency (as it goes against the basic concept of the optional widgets).
+- `Widget` module can't appear as dependency (as it goes against the basic concept of the optional widgets).
 - Implementing a `Widget` needs to happen in a widget module.
 - When `Widget` call is implemented, it needs to be considered that a `Widget` is always optionally enabled.